 Therapy helps.

-Women are exhausted/stressed by multiple roles we play in relationships, as caretakers of children or our parents, as family members and friends.
-Therapy helps you examine how negative patterns that bring you fear, sadness and loneliness may have developed and find your way through difficult times and life changes.
+As women, we are often exhausted due to the multiple roles we play: in our romantic partnerships, as caretakers of children or of our parents, as family members and friends.
+Therapy helps you examine how negative patterns may have developed and make positive life changes.

 Therapy empowers.